0QwQ0/staticWebResources/README.md

 # staticWebResources
-small static files that are referred from ChocolaX Lab private sites.
+small static files that are referred from by ChocolaX Lab private sites.